Cascades

 Cascades Track

-This is what you came here for!
-Start up by St Ives Oval and hurtle down this firetrail getting big time air over the water bars (erm... or take it at a more sedate pace if that's your thing).
+At last, an easy run!
+Start up by St Ives Oval and ride down this firetrail.
+Check your speed and watch out for the water bars, riders and walkers puffing and panting in the opposite direction.
 Carry on down the sealed section, past the Bare Creek turnoff and along the creek (and a couple of crossings) to the Davidson exit.

 Lower Cambourne